2025 Highlights

 takes shape

-We expanded our venture programme with support from FNR and Entrepreneurs in Residence, opening stronger pathways from research ideas to companies.
+We expanded our Venture Programme with support from FNR and Entrepreneurs in Residence, opening stronger pathways from research ideas to companies.

-Events shaping the conversation
+Events that drive the conversation

 Our 70+ events created spaces to learn, debate, and connect throughout the year.
 Bringing together diverse audiences, we turned research topics into shared conversations and new collaborations.